PrimerNetwork/anitra-docs/src/suggestions.md

 Some examples could be:
 - `/suggestions approve suggestion:42 reason:This is indeed a great suggestion!
 We shall implement it right away.`
-- `/suggestions deny suggestion deny suggestion:70 reason:This is a good suggestion, however due to a Discord limitation, we are unable to achieve this.`
+- `/suggestions deny suggestion:70 reason:This is a good suggestion, however due to a Discord limitation, we are unable to achieve this.`